 Dani Pedrosa @26_DaniPedrosa

-After dominating the 125cc and 250cc categories with three consecutive World Championship titles from 2003 to 2005, Dani Pedrosa has become one of the most successful riders in Honda’s history and has achieved more podiums for the Japanese manufacturer than any other rider, with a total of 144.
-Besides, Dani has won at least 1 race for year for the last 15 seasons on his way to become the 8th most successful rider in history.
-Early in the 2015 season, he underwent a successful operation to repair an arm-pump condition, he won the Japanese and Malaysian rounds and reached the milestone of 100 premier-class podiums at the season-closing race in Valencia.
-Dani had a difficult start to the 2016 season, despite scoring two third places, but came on strong in the second half taking his 29th MotoGP win in Misano and equalling Phil Read’s 52 victories across all categories.
-Misfortune struck him a hard blow two races later at Motegi, and Dani was side-lined by a crash that left him nursing a broken right collarbone, left fibula and toe.
-The brave Spaniard once again fought back to recover as soon as possible and was able to return to his team and his bike for the Valencia finale in November.
+After dominating the 125cc and 250cc categories by earning three consecutive World Championship titles from 2003 to 2005, Dani Pedrosa has become one of the most successful riders in Honda’s history and has achieved more podium finishes for the Japanese manufacturer than any other rider, with a total of 153.
+In addition, Dani has won at least one race per year for the last 16 seasons on his way to becoming the seventh most successful rider in history.
+During the 2015 season, he won the Japanese and Malaysian rounds and, at the season-closing race in Valencia, reached the milestone of 100 premier-class podium results.
+Dani had a difficult start to the 2016 season, despite posting two third-place finishes, but came on strong in the second half, taking his 29th MotoGP win in Misano.
+The 2017 season was much better for the Spaniard, who took two wins, in Jerez and Valencia, and a total of nine podium finishes, eight of which were alongside teammate Marc Marquez, helping to make the Repsol Honda Team the most successful MotoGP squad of 2017.

 The first time Dani Pedrosa got on a motorbike was at age 4, and by the age of 6 he had begun racing minibikes.
 Other motorcycles followed, as did circuits and races with friends, always for fun and not even imagining what the future held.